rchain/bounties/projects/LinksToOfficialChannels.md

 Chinese QQ Group ID: 中国朋友欢迎加入RChain粉丝群，QQ群号: 530718666

-Chinese Wechat Fan Group QR code : https://cdn.discordapp.com/attachments/398542119960182785/471152255509331985/unknown.png
+Chinese Wechat Fan Group QR code : Ask for an invite in Discord

 Co-op members, leadership and developers work together in a public Discord server: https://discord.gg/fvY8qhx

 Co-op Membership: Discord Member Channels require a $20 membership fee and KYC to join.
 Register for membership at: https://member.rchain.coop/

-**For Your Safety**
+⚖️ Rules

+DISCOURAGED: Off-topic conversation, price or exchange talk discussion.

+NOT ALLOWED: Trolling, deliberately spreading misinformation.

+INSTANT BAN: Racism, degrading slurs of any kind, impersonating an admin or RChain team member, explicit content including sexual or violent pictures or videos, crude memes, disturbing images such as suicide, promotional links, spam, trading bots, scams.

+🚫 For Your Safety

-:no_entry_sign: Legit admins will never send you a PM.
+Legit admins will never send you a PM.
 You're welcome to PM an admin, but an admin will never start a conversation.
 If it happens forward the message to the group immediately and mention @admin.

 Bona fide active admins:  \
+@OjimaduChidindu  \
 @itlake  \
-@Mcry89  \
-@OjimaduChidindu  \
 @ysgjay
 .